Dendrosenecio brassiciformis

-Dendrosenecio brassiciformis is one of the East African giant groundsel, this one is endemic to the slopes of Aberdare Range and bearing fruit but once, and dying after.
+Dendrosenecio brassiciformis is a species of East African giant groundsel.
+It is endemic to the slopes of Aberdare Range and bearing fruit but once, and dying after.
 Once considered to be of the genus Senecio but since have been reclassified into their own genus Dendrosenecio.

 Distribution

-Dendrosenecio brassiciformis lives on the Aberdare Range between the altitudes of 2,950 and 3,950 meters (9,700 and 13,000 feet).
+Dendrosenecio brassiciformis lives on the Aberdare Range from 2,950 to 3,950 m elevation.